UPPMAX/uppmax_intro_python/docs/communication/20250304/welcome_email.md

 Now get ready for the hardest prerequisite: number 3.
 This can take multiple days, to: (1) get such a project (2) log in to that HPC cluster.

-Help, answers and videos can be found at the course's FAQ page at [https://uppmax.github.io/uppmax_intro_python/faq/#prerequisites](https://uppmax.github.io/uppmax_intro_python/faq/#prerequisites).
+Help, answers and videos can be found at the course's FAQ page at https://uppmax.github.io/uppmax_intro_python/faq/#prerequisites .

 The course assumes you can log in to an HPC cluster and that the documentation of that cluster's documentation is clear (if not, contact your cluster's HPC center).

-If you have any questions, never hesistate to contact me.
+If you have any questions, never heistate to contact me.

-Please make sure you've done all your prerequisites and if yes, see you on March 4th 9:00 (sharp) at Zoom room `[room]` with password `[password]`.
+Please make sure you've done all your prerequisites and if yes, see you on March 4th 9:00 (sharp!) at the Zoom room below this email.

 Thanks and cheers, Richèl Bilderbeek, NAISS 'Intro to Python' main teacher

+[Zoom invite text]
 ```